musikele/musikele.github.io/_drafts/let's-write-a-simple-version-of-the-require()-function-.md

 }
 ```

-Variables that seemed "global" are indeed passed as function arguments.
+Variables that seemed "global" in files are indeed passed as function arguments.

 ## Last step: executing the function

-We have created a `wrapper` variable that holds a function, but the function is never executed.
+We have created **(step 6)** a `wrapper` variable that holds a function, but the function is never executed.
 We do this at the line:

 ```javascript
 wrapper(myRequire, module.exports, module);